TGSAI/segy/docs/settings.md

 It is composed of various sub-settings isolated by SEG-Y components and various topics.

-- **BINARY**: The [SegyBinaryHeaderSettings] is used for binary header configuration while reading a SEG-Y file.
+- **binary**: The [SegyBinaryHeaderSettings] is used for binary header configuration while reading a SEG-Y file.
-- **ENDIAN**: This setting determines the byte order that is being used in the SEG-Y file.
+- **endian**: This setting determines the byte order that is being used in the SEG-Y file.
   The possible options are `"big"` or `"little"` based on [Endianness].
 If left as None, the system defaults to Big Endian (`"big"`).
-- **REVISION**: This setting is used to specify the SEG-Y revision number.
+- **revision**: This setting is used to specify the SEG-Y revision number.
 If left as None, the system will automatically use the revision mentioned in the SEG-Y file.
-- **USE_PANDAS**: This setting is a boolean that decides whether to use pandas for headers or not.
+- **use_pandas**: This setting is a boolean that decides whether to use pandas for headers or not.
 Does not apply to trace data.
 The trace data is always returned as Numpy arrays.
 The option to use Numpy for headers is currently disabled and will be available at a later release (as of March 2024).